2686 Oak Hill Rd. Bath, Ohio 44210 – for GPS use Peninsula, Ohio 44264

 If you are interested in Information about the Cleveland History Center in University Circle – Click Here

-Download a map of Hale Farm & Village for your September Visit HERE
+Download a map of Hale Farm & Village HERE

 HALE FARM & VILLAGE

 Summer 2021 Hours of Operation are – June – August, Wednesday – Sunday, 10am-4pm.
-Tickets can be purchased at the door though some signature events may require advance tickets and staggered admission timing.
+Advanced tickets recommended but not required.
 Please refer to specific events or contact us for details.